tebelorg/RPA-Python/README.md

 TagUI is a leading open-source RPA software :robot: with tens of thousands of users.
 It was created in 2016-2017 when I left DBS Bank as a test automation engineer, to embark on a one-year sabbatical to Eastern Europe.
 Most of its code base was written in Novi Sad Serbia.
 My wife and I also spent a couple of months in Budapest Hungary, as well as Chiang Mai Thailand for visa runs.
 In 2018, I joined AI Singapore to continue development of TagUI.

 Over a few months in 2019, I took on a daddy role full-time, taking care of my newborn baby girl and wife :cowboy_hat_face:🤱.
 In between nannying, I used my time pockets to create this Python package built on TagUI.
-I hope that [RPA for Python and ML frameworks](https://www.linkedin.com/posts/nived-n-776470139_rpa-tagui-automation-activity-6805844546950438912-Wiq4) would be good friends, and `pip install rpa` would make life easier for Python users.
-I am maintaining the package in my personal time and I'm happy that tens of thousands of people use it now.
+I hope that [RPA for Python and ML frameworks](https://www.linkedin.com/posts/nived-n-776470139_rpa-tagui-automation-activity-6805844546950438912-Wiq4) would be [good friends](https://www.linkedin.com/posts/kensoh_the-first-rpa-ml-solution-to-solve-wordle-activity-6889414822706987008-xNjv), and `pip install rpa` would make life easier for Python users.
+I'm maintaining the package in my personal time and I'm happy that tens of thousands of people use it.

 At only ~1k lines of code, it would make my day to see developers of other languages port this project over to their favourite programming language.
 See ample comments in this [single-file package](https://github.com/tebelorg/RPA-Python/blob/master/tagui.py), and its intuitive architecture.
-Work is now under way by other open-source folks to create TagUI packages for [C# .NET](https://www.nuget.org/packages/tagui) and [Go](https://www.linkedin.com/posts/kensoh_hi-fans-of-go-programming-language-would-activity-6804658389772324864-_OgH) languages.
+Work is in progress by other open-source folks to create TagUI packages for [C# .NET](https://www.nuget.org/packages/tagui) and [Go](https://www.linkedin.com/posts/kensoh_hi-fans-of-go-programming-language-would-activity-6804658389772324864-_OgH) languages.

 ![RPA for Python architecture](https://raw.githubusercontent.com/tebelorg/Tump/master/TagUI-Python/architecture.png)